MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 > [!Note]
 > After you create a connection, you **can't** modify the schema.
 To do that, you need to delete your connection and create a new one.

-### Manage search permissions

-Access Control Lists (ACLs) determine which users in your organization can access each item of data.
-All the connectors support search permissions that are visible to all users.

-### Set the refresh schedule
+## Step 7: Refresh settings

-The refresh schedule determines how often your data is synced with the index in Microsoft Graph and Microsoft Search.
-You can schedule the refresh in two ways: full crawl or incremental crawl.
+The refresh interval determines how often your data is synced with the index in Microsoft Graph and Microsoft Search.
+Each type of data source has a different set of optimal refresh schedules based on how often data is modified and the type of modifications.

+There are two types of refresh intervals, which are **Full refresh** and **Incremental refresh**, but incremental refreshes are not available for some data sources.

-With a **full crawl**, the search engine processes and indexes every item in the content source, regardless of previous crawls.
-Full crawl works best in these situations:
+With a **full refresh**, the search engine processes and indexes every item in the content source, regardless of previous crawls.
+Full refreshes works best for these situations:

 * Detecting deletions of data.
 * The incremental crawl failed to crawl content for errors.